rust-lang/book/second-edition/src/ch10-02-traits.md

 function that works on any generic type that implements the `PartialOrd` and `Copy` traits</span>

-If we don't want to restrict our `largest` function to only types that implement the `Copy` trait, we could specify that `T` has the trait bound `Clone` instead of `Copy` and clone each value in the slice when we want the `largest` function to have ownership.
+If we don't want to restrict our `largest` function to only types that implement the `Copy` trait, we can could specify that `T` has the trait bound `Clone` instead of `Copy` and clone each value in the slice when we want the `largest` function to have ownership.
 Using the `clone` function means we're potentially making more heap allocations, though, and heap allocations can be slow if we're working with large amounts of data.
 Another way we could implement `largest` is for the function to return a reference to a `T` value in the slice.
 If we change the return type to be `&T` instead of `T` and change the body of the function to return a reference, we wouldn't need either the `Clone` or `Copy` trait bounds and we wouldn't be doing any heap allocations.
 Try implementing these alternate solutions on your own!

 Traits and trait bounds let us write code that uses generic type parameters in order to reduce duplication, but still specify to the compiler exactly what